Empowers decision makers to improve outcomes

 As the VA continues to expand women’s health services for Veterans, ensuring women Veterans are informed about their benefits is critical.
 The Veterans Affairs (VA) Office of Women’s Health (OWH) planned to host a series of in-person training sessions to increase VA health care enrollment among eligible Veterans.

-VA OWH used PeoplePrism to strategically select locations for future training sessions based on demographic, social, health, and geographic information, ensuring that the training sessions were able to reach large numbers of eligible women Veterans.
+VA OWH used PeoplePrism to strategically select locations for future training sessions based on demographic, social, health, and geographic information, ensuring that the training sessions were able to reach large numbers of eligible Veterans.

 Frequently Asked Questions